 When the required client-side libraries are included, this is how the

-Calendar component will appear.
+Calendar component appears.

 Select the placed

-Calendar component to access and select the
+Calendar component so you can access and select the

 Configure icon which opens the edit dialog.